Applied Parapsychology: Synchronicity and Super Synchronicity

 For someone coming cold upon the concept of synchronicity, this book might initially evoke a “You’ve got to be kidding.”
 Why Gary’s degrees and experience are necessary for him to get away with it.

 But as a VF writer, who sees that reality is often stranger than fiction, I came to it already familiar with the concept and experience of synchronicity.
 Even supersynchronicity (six or more events “in close proximity that do not seem to have any causal connection but are still related meaningfully”) was not too much of a stretch.
 But rarely did I pay attention long enough to count that far.
-Also, I had no idea how many others had such experiences and in what quantities, or what might cause such chains of events.
-All … Continue reading →
+Also, I had no idea how many others had such experiences and in what quantities, or what might cause such chains of … Continue reading →

 I can’t totally rule out the possibility that, if all the external conditions and the karmic action were there, a stream of consciousness might actually enter a computer. –His Holiness, the Dalai Lama